Jason2Brownlee/blog/content/posts/serialized-fiction.md

 It sounds fun.

-I have no idea how to structure seralized fiction.
+I have no idea how to structure serialized fiction.

 Some guides to read: